khumba/haskell-style/haskell-style.md

 Data.ByteString.Lazy as BL`) are fine as long as you are consistent with your abbreviation usage in your project.

-Always give modules export lists.
+Every module with a `module` line should have an export list.
 Either the complete module declaration should fit on one line:

     module My.Awesome.Module (foo, bar, baz, quux, quuux) where